MoritzLost/ProcessWireDev/site/03-templating-and-development/05-case-study-responsive-image-function-template.md

 ```
 {% endraw %}

-But we can override the default by passing all the parameters we want:
+But we can override the defaults by passing all the parameters we want:

 {% raw %}
 ```twig